Baby Chinchilla: Facts

 Male chinchillas become sexually mature at the age of 5-6 months while the female animals are ready to get pregnant at the age of 8-12 months.
-Sometimes if you want to breed a special colour mutation it is important both partners to be older than 1 year but younger than two-year.
+Sometimes if you want to breed a special color mutation it is important both partners be older than 1 year but younger than two-year.

 Many people wonder how to introduce male to female chinchilla?
 One of the best ways is to let them play together outside the cage.
-After that you can place them in a cage that does not belong to anyone of them.
+After that, you can place them in a cage that does not belong to any one of them.
 Sometimes the female chinchilla could be aggressive during the mating so the interaction should be supervised by the owner in order to prevent injuries.

-Chinchilla breeders claim that it is not recommendable to pair together two black chins of the opposite sex since they both might have a wrong genes.
+Chinchilla breeders claim that it is not recommendable to pair together two black chins of the opposite sex since they both might have wrong genes.
 If one breeding parent is black, and the other is dark gray, baby chinchillas have a 50/50 chance of being black.
 To get healthy offspring it is essential that the chinchillas do not have the same genetic problems.

 Baby Chinchilla First Aid